brennanleez-coder/opencv-healthcare/README.md

 Errors that are fine:
     PyErr_SetString(PyExc_ZeroDivisionError, "float division");
-Would appreciate any help to fix this error
+Would appreciate any help to fix this error.
+On second run of compile_and_move.sh, the error disappears.

 In the setup file: